-95 The analysis is based on all currently available CMIP6 models which provide surface air temperature (tas) and sea level pressure (psl) for the historical, SSP1-2.6, and SSP5-8.5 experiments.
-We use all available ensemble members, which is a total of 129 runs from 33 models (see table S4 in the supplementary material for a full list including references).
-We use models post-processed within the ETH Zurich CMIP6 next generation archive, which provides additional quality checks and re-grids models onto a common 2.5°×2.5° latitude-longitude grid, using second order conservative remapping (see Brunner et al., 2020a, for details).
-In addition, we use one member of all CMIP5 models providing the same variables and the corresponding experiments (historical, RCP2.6, RCP8.5) which is a total of 27 models (see table S5 for a full list).
+The analysis is based on all currently available CMIP6 models that provide surface air temperature (tas) and sea level pressure (psl) for the historical, SSP1-2.6, and SSP5-8.5 experiments.
+We use all available ensemble members, which results in a total of 129 runs from 33 models (see Table S4 for a full list including references).
+We use models post-processed within the ETH Zurich CMIP6 next generation archive, which provides additional quality checks and re-grids models onto a common $2.5^{\circ} \times 2.5^{\circ}$ latitude-longitude grid, using second-order conservative remapping (see Brunner et al., 2020a, for details).
+In addition, we use one member of all CMIP5 models providing the same variables and the corresponding experiments (historical, RCP2.6, and RCP8.5), which results in a total of 27 models (see Table S5 for a full list).